OpenTTD/bananas-api/README.md

 In production the Load Balancer redirects the URLs to the right ports, but during development this is something to keep in mind.

 [bananas-frontend-cli](https://github.com/OpenTTD/bananas-frontend-cli) for example allows you to define the web-endpoint and the tusd-endpoint.

-## Documentation

-See [docs/](docs/introduction.md) for more documentation about the different BaNaNaS components and how they work together.